FanM/blob_game/manuals/en/manual.md

 - _Team Three-point Shots Allocation_ : the percentage of team three-point shots allocation over all shots.
 Teams with outstanding three-point shooters can increase this threshold.

   **Note** : The allocation of shots taken by a single player (two points + three points) cannot exceed 25% of the team's total shots.
-In addition, the proportion of players' shots must be less than 1/3 of the proportion of their minutes.
-For example: if given 10% shots, this player must play at least 30% of game time (approximately 15 minutes).
+In addition, the proportion of players' shots must be less than 1/4 of the proportion of their minutes.
+For example: if given 10% shots, this player must play at least 40% of game time (approximately 20 minutes), in line with a real game.

 When you tweak those values, the page will automatically validate against the above rules.
 If the validation fails, it will prompt on the page: